Raivis80/colour-connector/README.md

 7. Each team member used `git add .`, `git commit -m <message>` and `git push` to add, stage and save their work to their forked repositories.
 8. When a team member finished a feature they made a Pull Request.
 A template was used for this Pull Request so all team members information was structured the same.
 This Pull Request was then checked by another member of the team.
 If a merge conflict arose the team member would be notified by a comment otherwise the branch was merged.

+# Bugs

+Many bugs were encountered over the development of the project, mostly related to the implementation of Django.
+One particularly annoying bug stopped us from registering accounts.
+The offending code was in settings.py on line 153.
+This was changed to `EMAIL_HOST_PASSWORD = os.environ.get('EMAIL_HOST_PASS')`, which fixed the bug and allowed users to register

 ### Cloning

 ### Content